Crete Tour

 Rethymno

 After the busy travels of the previous few days, today we have a change of gear.
-We spend the morning exploring the back streets of Rethymno and tasting some of the products of the Cretan diet.
-In the markets we touch and smell the herbs and spices, taste the local cheeses, and sample the Cretan honey and olives.
+We spend the morning exploring the back streets of Rethymno and tasting some of the products that form the bedrock of the Cretan diet.
+In the markets we touch and smell herbs and spices, taste the local cheeses, and sample the Cretan honey and olives.

-Having learnt about the local ingredients, with the help of a local Cretan cook, we prepare a lunch for ourselves.
+Having learnt about the local ingredients, with the help of a local Cretan cook, we prepare ourselves an authentic Cretan lunch.

 In the afternoon there is free time to relax and enjoy the gentle rhythm and side-streets of Rethymno.